tristanzickovich/ucr-cs100/textbook/C++/boost/smartpointers.md

 I’ve been working on it for like… 23 minutes already!”* Patrick exclaims.
 He’s tested every case he could possibly think of; all two of them that came to his head.
 Nothing could ruin his day now!
 He just made his deadline and is ready to go catch Jellyfish with his best friend!
-*“Ahh Patrick, it’s… beautiful!
-Perfectly formatted to look like [Gary](http://spongebob.wikia.com/wiki/Gary_the_Snail).
-A nice mixture of tabs and spaces.
-And no lines longer than 200 characters!”* says SpongeBob.
-As Patrick is about to submit his pride and joy, [Squidward](http://spongebob.wikia.com/wiki/Squidward_Tentacles) pokes his head through the window and scoffs, *“don’t forget to check for memory leaks, idiot”*, quickly disappearing from sight.
+As he's about to submit his pride and joy, [Squidward](http://spongebob.wikia.com/wiki/Squidward_Tentacles) pokes his head through the window and scoffs, *“don’t forget to check for memory leaks, idiot”*, quickly disappearing from sight.
 After all the time he’s put into it he wants to at least run valgrind and cppcheck to make sure it isn’t leaky…<br>
 *“Let’s go catch those Jellyfish, Patrick!”* SpongeBob yells happily.
 *“Just a second SpongeBob, I gotta check one last thing”* Patrick says bluntly.